 You won’t encounter all of these right away.
 But as you add companies to your roster, you’ll hit different payment methods.
 Having the right accounts in place means you never turn down a shop because of how a scheduler pays.

-What schedulers need from you: Most companies will ask for a W-9 when you sign up and a direct deposit form if they pay via ACH.
-Having a dedicated business account makes filling these out easy — you have one set of banking details to use everywhere, and it’s clearly separate from your personal finances.
+What schedulers need from you: Most companies ask for a W-9 when you sign up.
+Some also ask for a direct deposit form if they pay via ACH.
+A dedicated business bank account makes filling these out easy.
+You have one set of banking details to use everywhere.
+And it’s clearly separate from your personal finances.
 See our W-9 guide for what this form is and how to fill it out.

 There’s no one right way to set up your payment system.
 But it helps to see how an active, experienced shopper actually runs theirs.

-My setup uses three connected accounts: a Novo business checking account as the hub, linked to a PayPal Business account and a Cash App Business account.
-Different mystery shopping companies pay in different ways, and this combination covers nearly every payment method I’ve run into across 150+ shops.
+My setup uses three connected accounts.
+A Novo business bank account sits at the center as the hub.
+It links to a PayPal Business account and a Cash App Business account.
+Mystery shopping companies pay in many different ways.
+This combination covers nearly every payment method I’ve seen across 150+ shops.

 Novo is the hub everything flows through.
 It’s free — no monthly fee, no minimum balance — and it integrates directly with PayPal and most major accounting tools.
 The Novo app handles mobile check deposits, and all ATM fees get refunded monthly.
 For a mystery shopping side hustle, it covers everything you need without charging you for features you’ll never use.